Tax penalties

 If you were to make a false entry in your records, then your action would be deliberate.
 If HMRC then made enquiries about the false entry and you did not immediately confess to the deception, that deliberate action has been concealed.
 Concealment can also include other actions that cover up the truth, for example creating false documents or deliberately destroying documents.

-If circumstances have prevented you from complying with your obligations, you may be able to avoid a penalty by claiming that you have a ‘reasonable excuse’.
+If circumstances have prevented you from complying with your obligations, you may be able to avoid a penalty if you can show that you have a ‘reasonable excuse’.

 If you wish to claim that you have a reasonable excuse, you must provide full details to HMRC.
 It may be that a combination of reasons, rather than any single reason, together may constitute a reasonable excuse.